 Your diet and exercise habits have a greater impact on your ability to rest well at night, than you might realize.
 Not only the foods you eat and the amount of exercise you get impact you, but the timing of these things as well.

 Food and Sleep

 You’ve probably heard that you should avoid eating heavy meals right before you go to sleep at night.
 Unfortunately, the average American household considers the evening meal to be the largest meal of the day.

-In truth, you should eat larger meals earlier in the day (breakfast and lunch) while sticking to lighter meals in the evening – hours before trying to sleep.
+You should eat larger meals earlier in the day, while sticking to lighter meals in the evening.
 This will help you avoid food-related problems that can keep you up at night, like acid reflux, indigestion, heartburn, and simply being uncomfortably full and bloated.

 Exercise and Sleep